findmypast/lar-carabiner/README.md

 //To display a group, pass the group name to the display function:
 // display group
-Carabiner::display('jquery'); // group name defined as jquery
+Carabiner::display('jquery'); // group name defined as jQuery

 ```

 ### Credits

-All Credits to original developpers i mainly adapted the script for laravel.
+All Credits to original developers I mainly adapted the script for Laravel.